hydra3333/Smart_Stay_Awake_2/README_superseded.md

 ### Runtime
 - **Microtosft .NET 8+ Desktop Runtime** (x64)
-  - Ask your system administrator, this is a 'normal' thing ...
+  - Ask your system administrator, this is a 'normal' thing to have on any PC ...
   - Download: [https://dotnet.microsoft.com/download/dotnet/8.0](https://dotnet.microsoft.com/download/dotnet/8.0)
   - The installer will prompt you if the runtime is missing